Eriogonum fasciculatum: Distribution and habitat

 This common shrub is native to the Southwestern United States, California, and northwestern Mexico.
 It is found from the coasts and deserts of California and Baja California; eastwards through the Southern California Coast Ranges, Transverse Ranges, and Peninsular Ranges; and further east into the Sonoran and Mojave deserts and the Great Basin.
 It is also distributed into Baja California Sur south to the Tres Virgenes and Vizcaino peninsula.

 It grows on slopes and dry washes in diverse habitats, including chaparral, coastal sage scrub, grasslands, sagebrush scrub, pinyon-juniper woodland, and creosote bush scrub.

 Uses

 Humans

 California buckwheat has been used as a food crop and medicinal plant by various Native American tribes.

-Some tribes would make tea from the leaves, stems, and roots; whilst other tribes used the seeds to be consumed raw or used in porridges and baked items.
+Some tribes make tea from the leaves, stems, and roots; whilst other tribes use the seeds to be consumed raw or used in porridges and baked items.

 The Tongva, who call the plant wilakal, gather the leaves before flowering to make into a strong thick tea and grind the dried roots to use for headaches and stomach problems.

-This widespread species was used extensively as a traditional medicinal plant by Native Americans for a variety of ailments, including the treatment of headache, diarrhea, and wounds.
+This widespread species is used extensively as a traditional medicinal plant by Native Americans for a variety of ailments, including the treatment of headache, diarrhea, and wounds.
 The Zuni people use a poultice of powdered root and apply it to cuts and arrow or bullet wounds.
 A decoction of the root is taken after parturition to heal lacerations.
 This same decoction is also taken for hoarseness and colds involving the throat.